Yoga in Sweden: Practice

-Whilst Yoga had a big following in the 20th century, interest in yoga has increased rapidly in the 21st century.
+While yoga had a big following in the 20th century, interest in yoga has increased rapidly in the 21st century.
 Many Swedes state that they practice yoga, though few have read the Yoga Sutras of Patanjali.
 In 2017, yoga was Sweden's 8th most popular fitness method, and was the primary fitness activity for 12% of its women and 2% of its men.

 From 2012 there has been an ongoing debate in Sweden about whether yoga may be taught in schools, as religious instruction is forbidden in the state schooling system.
 Sweden's School Inspectorate decided in 2012 that Östermalm School in Stockholm could teach yoga as exercise.
 The scholar Erik af Edholm noted that since Ling's gymnastics had influenced modern yoga, the yoga now practised in Sweden was a secularised and reimported form of gymnastics.

 Sweden is, according to The Wall Street Journal, an "excellent place" for yoga retreats.